DEFRA/waste-tracking-service/docs/production-approval-tests.md

 Then the waste movement receipt should be created<br>
 And I should receive a Waste Tracking ID<br>

-### Scenario: Submit basic receipt of waste with multiple receiver authorisation numbers (R06)

-Given I have authenticated<br>
-And I have a basic waste movement<br>
-And there are multiple receiver authorisation numbers<br>
-When I submit the waste movement receipt<br>
-Then the waste movement receipt should be created<br>
-And I should receive a Waste Tracking ID
 ### Scenario: Submit basic receipt of waste with Mirror EWC codes (R07)

 Given I have authenticated<br>